tyiannak/paura/README.md

 ### Outputs formats

-The predictions are printed in the console in the form of timestamp (segment starting point in seconds, counting from the recording starting time) and class label (silence, music, speech or other), e.g.
+The predictions are printed in the console in the form of timestamp (segment starting point in seconds, counting from the recording starting time), class label (silence, music, speech or other), and prediction confidence, e.g.
 ```
-1.65 silence
+...
-2.68 other
+12.71	other	0.52
-3.70 silence
+13.63	speech	0.30
-4.72 other
+14.66	other	0.43
-5.65 speech
+15.68	music	0.92
-6.67 other
+16.70	speech	0.30
 ...
 ```